 Park elevation: 7255'

-The Horsetooth Mountain, Soderberg and Blue Sky trailheads typically are at capacity or overcapactiy during weekends and holidays.
-We recommend carpooling, coming during non-peak times and trying out other less used open spaces.
+The Horsetooth Mountain (upper lot), Soderberg (lower lot) and Blue Sky trailheads typically are over capacity during weekends, holidays and some weekdays.
+We recommend carpooling, coming during non-peak times (before 9 a.m. or after 4 p.m.) and trying out other less-used open spaces.
 Please plan accordingly.
+Thanks

-Check out the new automated pay stations at the Horsetooth Mountain, Soderberg and Blue Sky trailheads.
-The pay station accepts credit and debit cards for purchasing daily permits.
+Use the new automated pay stations at the Horsetooth Mountain, Soderberg and Blue Sky trailheads.
+The pay stations accept credit and debit cards for purchasing daily permits.
 Daily permits are $6.00 for the day per vehicle.
-Annual permits can be purchased online or at the gatehouse on the weekends.
+Annual permits can be purchased online, at several vendors around town or at the gatehouse on the weekends.

 For Natural Resources events and activities, check out the Events Calendar.

 Weather conditions can change rapidly in backcountry areas, especially during fall and winter seasons.
-Dress in layers, carry extra clothing, and be prepared for windy and wintery weather.
+Dress in layers, carry extra clothing and be prepared for windy and wintry weather.

 Backcountry camping is permitted at Horsetooth Mountain Open Space.
-There are three designated backcountry sites.
-Backcountry camping permits are available at the gate house, by calling our administrative office at (970) 679-4570 or by contacting ranger staff.
+There are three designated backcountry sites that can be accessed from Horsetooth Mountain Trailhead.
+Backcountry camping is on a first-come, first-served basis.
+There is an informational sign along with a sign-in sheet near the gatehouse at the trailhead.
+You must sign in before you camp.
 This is low impact, leave no trace camping.
 Fires are not allowed.
 Camping stoves only.
-To contact a county ranger or for more information call (970) 679-4570.
+Please pack out all trash.
+To contact a county ranger or for more information, call (970) 619-4570.

 Horsetooth Rock Trail and Horsetooth Falls Trail are foot travel only due to the high use.

-Trail maintenance is an ongoing project at Horsetooth Mountain Open Space.
-All trails remain open, however, you may encounter workers during weekdays or select weekends.
-To assist with Larimer County's Adopt-a-Trail program, please call (970) 679-4552.
+Trail maintenance is ongoing at Horsetooth Mountain Open Space.
+All trails remain open during maintenance; however, you may encounter workers during weekdays or select weekends.
+To assist with Larimer County's Adopt-a-Trail program, please call (970) 619-4552.